leo6159/TrainingLeo/README.md

 My own Training code

-include any type of code, like js, java, python ...
+''include any type of code, like js, java, python ...''

 2012-8-28

     How to create an MS Excel file in java

 2012-8-29

     A day in Guang'anmen Hospital ...